 Gross Motor Toys

-If you’re looking for more ideas, check out my other 2 kids gift guides from previous years:
+If you’re looking for more ideas for toddlers and babies, check out my other 3 kids gift guides from previous years:

 Kids LOVE cozy spots and hiding places and this tent hits all the marks for a fun play spot for Riley to spend time with her "friends" (stuffed animals).
 She has spent hours in this tent over the past 18 months and I can't recommend it more highly.